jasontbuchanan/jasontbuchanan.github.io/projects/call-for-scores/2016-17-call-and-commission-details.md

 As mentioned above, the newly-commissioned work should incorporate multimedia, electronics, or technology in a significant way.
 The winning composer and the ensemble will negotiate a contract for the new work before the official announcement of the prize.
 The [Switch~ Ensemble] reserves the right not to award a grand prize commission.

-Any submitted works that match our instrumentation or a subset of it are eligible for consideration for our future programming and repertoire.
+Any submitted works that match our instrumentation or a subset of it are eligible for consideration for our future programming and works.
 Beyond awarding a grand prize, we hope to discover new works that we’ll be excited to perform on our future seasons.

 ### Application form